 Bruges, Picture Perfect By The Light Of The Night

 When I travel I don’t sleep all that much.
 There’s just so much to see and do.
-And, under the right conditions, night time is when the fun really begins.
+And the night offers so many fantastic opportunities for creative photography.

 Bruges By Night | Exploring In The Quiet Of The Night

-After numerous stops along the way I finally took some time for a few last photos directly across the road from my hotel.
+After numerous stops along the way I made my last few photos of that evening directly across the road from my hotel.

 Because it was quite dark a 10-second exposure was required.
 I simply waited for the gentle breeze to stop long enough to record stillness in the leaves of the trees on either edge of the frame.

 Notice how the wall on the bottom left of the frame leads the eye towards the main building.
 The gentle movement of water in the canal adds a sense of movement within this otherwise static image.

 The images in this post were processed in Adobe Lightroom and Photoshop.